The Quantum Mechanics Swampland: Tree-Level Potentials

-The potentials we derive above agree\footnote{$V_{\text{\bf s,ps}}(r)$ and $V_{\text{\bf v,av}}(r)$ differ by an overall sign relative to the results in~\cite{Fadeev:2018rfl}.
-This discrepancy arises because we choose $\psi_{1}$ to have a scalar (or vector) interaction and $\psi_{2}$ to have a pseudoscalar (or axial vector) interaction while they consider the opposite scenario.} with previous results~\cite{Moody:1984ba,Dobrescu:2006au, Fan:2010gt,Fitzpatrick:2012ix,Bellazzini:2013foa,Daido:2017hsl,Fadeev:2018rfl}.
+The potentials we derive above agree with previous results~\cite{Moody:1984ba,Dobrescu:2006au,Fan:2010gt,Fitzpatrick:2012ix,Bellazzini:2013foa,Daido:2017hsl,Fadeev:2018rfl}\footnote{$V_{\text{\bf s,ps}}(r)$ and $V_{\text{\bf v,av}}(r)$ differ by an overall sign relative to the results in~\cite{Fadeev:2018rfl}.
+This discrepancy arises because we choose $\psi_{1}$ to have a scalar (or vector) interaction and $\psi_{2}$ to have a pseudoscalar (or axial vector) interaction while they consider the opposite scenario.}.
 The subscripts for $V$ indicate the type of interaction vertices present in the Feynman diagram.
 The first subscript denotes the $\psi_{1}$ coupling and the second subscript denotes the $\psi_{2}$ coupling.
 Here, $m_{i}$ denotes the mass of fermion $\psi_{i}$ and $\vec{S}_{i}$ its spin.
 We also define the operator $\mathcal{O}_{T}$ as

 We note that the only potential which has terms diverging faster than $r^{-2}$ near the origin is $V_{\text{\bf ps,ps}}$ (and in turn $V_{\text{\bf av,av}}$).
 The $\mathcal{O}_{T}$ term is potentially problematic since it has a piece diverging as $r^{-3}$.
 In particular, the first Born approximation is well-behaved for every combination of states besides potentially the $\ell = \ell' = 0$ case.
 While this scenario could be divergent, in~\cite{Agrawal:2020lea} we showed that $\langle \ell' = 0 | \mathcal{O}_{T} | \ell = 0 \rangle = 0$.
 So, the operator structure in the potential prevents the divergence from arising and $V_{\text{\bf ps,ps}}$ is not singular.
-Therefore, all of the potentials we consider in this section are non-singular.
+Therefore, all of the potentials we consider in this section are nonsingular.